openstack/manila/doc/source/user/create-and-manage-shares.rst

    -  When the ``availability_zones`` extra specification is not present in the share type, the share type can be used in all availability zones of the cloud.
+   -  When ``mount_point_name_support`` extra specification is not present in the share type, or is set to False, you cannot customize the export location.

 - ``status`` of resources: Resources that you create or modify with manila may not be "available" immediately.
 The API service is designed to respond